damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

    ```
   What does contain the minimum documentation of the constraints?

-  Example XYZ Cargo ADD-ONS, contraints for maker of ADD-ONS
+  Example XYZ Cargo ADD-ONS, constraints for maker of ADD-ONS

    - User should be able to dismantle ADD-ONS with a maximum one wrench and one screwdriver
    - Users should be able to customize the modules of ADD-ONS to fit their use.